Signs of Asian giant hornet nest found in Washington state

 The invasive insect found in China, Japan, Thailand, South Korea and Vietnam was first documented in Washington late last year and officials have said it’s not known how it arrived.
 There have been reports from Asia of the hornets stinging people so often they have died.

+Despite their name, the hornets kill at most a few dozen people a year in Asia, and experts say it is probably far less.
+Hornets, wasps and bees typically found in the United States kill an average of 62 people a year, the Centers for Disease Control and Prevention has said.

-And the giant hornets are now entering a time of year when they attack and destroy honeybee hives, Spichiger said.
+The real threat from the hornets is their devastating attacks on honeybee hives, and the time of year when they attack those hives is nearing, Spichiger said.
 He called it the “slaughter phase.”

 But the glue did not dry fast enough, the radio tag fell off and the hornet ultimately could not fly, Spichiger said.
 Scientists hope to capture another live hornet and try again, he said.